Nightmare-ing/todo-react/solutions/step1.md

-Before we can run the hotloader, we need to make sure that we actually navigate inside the folder first!
+Before we can run the client, we need to make sure that we actually navigate inside the folder first!
 To do so, we run
 ```
 cd todo-react/
 ```